ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 ![ZigBee2AllJoynMapping]({{site.baseurl}}/Resources/images/ZigBee/ZigBee2AllJoynMapping.png)

 ### IoT Explorer for AllJoyn view of Philips Hue light bulb
 Philips Hue light bulb has 1 endpoint which has several clusters: Identify, Scene, Group, OnOff and LevelControl.
 ZigBee adapter only handles the OnOff and LevelControl clusters hence will only expose them to AllJoyn.
 Below is IoT Explorer for AllJoyn view of what is exposed on AllJoyn.
-Path to “On” command is highlighted in green, path to “OnOff” status is highlighted in red.
+Path to "On" command is highlighted in green, path to "OnOff" status is highlighted in red.

 ![AJXPhilipsHue1]({{site.baseurl}}/Resources/images/ZigBee/AJXPhilipsHue1.png)